pashabitz/coding-agent/readme.md

 This means creating a branch and then making the PR.

 # Step 3: exercise the code it writes to make sure it works
+We need to figure out how to exercise the code.
+This means finding tests and executing them.

 # Step 3.5: remember certain things like making a git branch, making a PR, etc. without having to be told every time

+# Step 3.9: side quest - sometimes there are errors
+E.g. error creating a branch (because same name already exists) or creating PR.
+Should do something about it, at least let the user know.

 # Step 4: have better understanding of the code it is working with